Health benefits of kale

 Despite all the interventions by medicine, inflammation in the body continues to increase.
 Cardiovascular surgeons relate that the inner linings of blood vessels become ever more red and angry-looking.
 The same could be said for pain in joints and muscles, keeping doctors of various ilks in business.

 Much of it has to do with our love affair with refined carbohydrates.
 They cause raised blood sugar and ultimately insulin-resistance; that means inflammation.
-The fibre in kale is fermented in the colon where it does not produce glucose.
+The fibre in kale is fermented in the colon where it does not produce glucose; instead it feeds the friendly bugs that are so profoundly important for our immune systems.

 To get the maximum benefit from your kale it needs to be chopped, and lightly steamed with some fat; don't over cook it and do not add too much water.

-Eggs Florentine made with a mixture of kale and spinach, lightly steamed on an onion fried in butter, is a wonderful way to make sure you are getting sufficient fibre, vitamin B12 and folate; magnesium and all the carotenes that give protection against a host of diseases including macular degeneration too.
+Eggs Florentine made with a mixture of kale and spinach, lightly steamed on an onion fried in butter is a wonderful way to make sure you are getting sufficient fibre, vitamin B12 and folate; magnesium and all the carotenes that give protection against a host of diseases including macular degeneration.

-Our version we call Eggs Hilton; spice it up with a little chilli and garlic and perhaps even some beans like favas or limas.
-They keep you sated and you will not feel famished at 11 o'clock.
+Our version we call Eggs Hilton; spice it up with a little chilli, garlic and turmeric.
+You could also perhaps even add some beans like favas or limas.
+They keep you satiated so that you will not feel famished at 11 o'clock.

-Perhaps surprisingly, kale is a rich source of an omega 3 fatty acid known generally as ALA; it is a large part of its anti-inflammatory properties.
-Scientists have shown that it especially important for those in cardiac failure[3].
+Perhaps surprisingly, kale is a rich source of an omega 3 fatty acid known generally as ALA; it gives the plant a large measure of its anti-inflammatory properties.
+Scientists have shown that alpha linolenic acid is especially important for those in cardiac failure[3].

-If you are suffering from chronic pain, consider the benefits of kale, and omega-3 in general.
-The better known sources are fatty fish like salmon and mackerel.
+If you are suffering from chronic pain, consider the benefits of kale; and omega-3 in general.
+The better known sources are fatty fishes like salmon and mackerel.

 Not that we do not also have a responsibility to exercise our bodies; in particular that part which we know is weak.
 Simply because there is an epidemic of lower back pain, I recommend you give a few minutes attention to the spine and sacroiliac joints every morning before arising from bed; that plus a diet rich in omega-3 will mean far less lumbago.